Assessing the Alignment of Popular CNNs to the Brain for Valence Appraisal: Influence of Object Classes

-Using $X=25$ (i.e., 10\% of the detected classes) and further limiting ourselves to three categories (``Body Parts'', ``Human'' and ``Transport''), \figref{fig:exp2_per_layer} shows the evolution of the average category weights (i.e., divided by their number of constituent classes) across layers in AlexNet.\footnote{We refer to our repository \cite{Repo-Object2Brain} for analogous plots for VGG16 and ResNet18, as well as plots per category.} The fact that a same category can have both a positive and a negative contribution can be explained by some of their constituent classes contributing positively, others negatively.

-First, the ``Body Parts'' and ``Humans'' categories clearly mirror each other: if one contributes positively, the other contributes negatively.
-Given that one is physically a subset of the other, this is quite unexpected.
-Second, from layer 4 onwards AlexNet shows close to a steady state at the category level, with even layers 1 and 4 showing clear similarities.
-This suggests that it does not really matter where exactly in the network sensitivity to a certain category is reduced by eliminating corresponding filters.
-Recall that in contrast to \secref{s:corr_to_brain}, we now explore a single model at different layers, not a different model for each layer.
-This might explain why variability between layers is so low.
+Using $X=25$ (i.e., 10\% of the detected classes) and further limiting ourselves to three categories (``Body Parts'', ``Human'' and ``Transport''), \figref{fig:exp2_per_layer} shows the evolution of the category weights, averaged over their constituent classes, across layers in AlexNet.\footnote{Refer to our repository for analogous plots for different values of $X$, as well as plots per category, also for VGG16 and ResNet18.} A same category can have both a positive and a negative contribution by virtue of some of their constituent classes contributing positively, others negatively.
+As can be seen, the ``Body Parts'' and ``Humans'' categories often mirror each other for PV: if one contributes positively, the other tends to contribute negatively.
+Given that ``Body Parts'' is physically a subset of ``Humans'', this is quite unexpected.
+From layer 7 onward AlexNet shows close to a steady state at the category level, with even layers 1 and 4 showing clear similarities.
+This suggests that it does not really matter where exactly in the model sensitivity to a certain category is reduced by eliminating corresponding filters.
+The overall low variability might be explained by all models sharing the same pretrained backbone.
+Some evolutions are however noteworthy.
+E.g., ``PV LLR/Human/Incg.'' starts out strongly positive in layer 1, but ultimately ends up almost equally positive as negative in layer 11.

-The analogous analysis for VGG16 results in a similar finding, with ``Body Parts'' and ``Humans'' mirroring each other, and all 4 considered target layers showing remarkable resemblence.
+Not shown here, VGG16 exhibits remarkable consistency across all 4 considered target layers, even though effect sizes differ significantly between layers, clearly peaking in layer 22.
 For ResNet18 the story is slightly different.
-First, this architecture shows no sensitivity to the ``Humans'' category at all, but only to the ``Body Parts'' category.
-Second, there is a noticeable trend of increasing weights as we go deeper into the network.
-Third, some specific combinations show clear evolutions.
-E.g., Transport/P True/Cg. evolves linearly from a slightly negative weight in Layer 1 to a large positive weight in Layer 4.
-Overall, behavior is less consistent between layers, indicating that for ResNet18 the point in the network in which a filter is disabled bears more importance than for AlexNet and VGG16.
+Strikingly, this architecture shows negligible sensitivity to the ``Humans'' category.
+Also, the effect size is generally markedly lower than for the other two architectures.
+Overall however, just like for AlexNet and VGG16, behavior between layers shows strong consistency averaged over categories.